This is about making your own wooden pressing tools : sleeve board, pressing board, tailoring board, point presser and clapper.

 I like to press open the seams at corners, using a point presser.

-So do add those tapered corners to your pressing board if you can.
+So do add those tapered corners if you can.

 – – –

-Unlike an iron, these extra pressing tools aren’t things you have to have for good sewing.
+Unlike an iron, these extra pressing tools aren’t essential for good sewing.

 Though a sleeve board is excellent for pressing sleeve and pant leg seams.